Runnable/slash-docker/rails/_posts/2016-07-06-linking-containers.markdown

 - ruby
 - linking
 excerpt: Learn how to link containers together using Compose and other methods.
+description: How to link your Ruby on Rails Docker containers together using Docker Compose and Swarm.
 ---

 Dockerized applications typically consist of several components, each isolated in a separate type of container.
 This architecture introduces some practical questions: